Sycamore Grove Park

 Days: 365 days a year (unless closed for hazardous conditions)

 PHOTOGRAPHERS: Commercial and portrait photographers need to obtain a permit before doing photo shoots in Sycamore Grove and other open space parks within the district.
 This applies to anyone who will be collecting fees from clients or will be using equipment beyond a camera and tripod.
 Those who will be filming in the park, whether for a school project or commercial use, also need to obtain a permit.
 To obtain a permit, call the ranger office at (925) 960 2400 between the hours of 9 am and 4 pm Monday through Friday.
 Photography permits must be obtained a minimum of 24 hours before the photo shoot.
-Permits for projects involving filming may take up to 3 weeks to process so please begin the permitting process well in advance.
+Current price for a photography permit is $25.
+Permits for projects involving filming vary in price and may take up to 3 weeks to process so please begin the permitting process well in advance.
 THIS POLICY IS SUBJECT TO CHANGE AT ANY TIME, please call (925) 960 2400 for current information.

 Many park users know about the paved path, but don't venture out on other trails in the park.
 Check out hiking suggestions from Ranger Amy!